Guidance

 Sinclair's Family of Schools (FOS) Includes:

-Fallingbrook PS, Glen Dhu PS, John Dryden PS, Ormiston PS, Robert Munsch PS, Sir Samuel Steele PS and Willows Walk PS
+Fallingbrook PS, Glen Dhu PS, John Dryden PS, Ormiston PS, Robert Munsch PS, Sir Samuel Steele PS, Williamsburg, and Willows Walk PS

-** Students from out of Board or DDSB students not in Sinclair's FOS who are looking to attend Sinclair should attend this Presentation to gain registration information regarding 2023-24.
+** Students from out of Board or DDSB students not in Sinclair's FOS who are looking to attend Sinclair should attend this Presentation to gain registration information.

-• Course Selection Presentations at FOS - February 7 to 10
+• Course Selection Presentations at FOS - February 13 through February 27.

-• Sinclair FOS Spring Visits - May (TBD)
+• Sinclair FOS Spring Visits - to be determined

 Course Selection Resources